neeldhara/2024-FSTTCS-local/src/site/notes/Volunteers.md

 **What the program offers.** Chosen volunteers will not have to pay a registration fee for the conference and the allied workshops that they choose to attend.
 The program does not cover travel or accommodation.

 **Logistics.** If selected as a volunteer, you will be asked to fill out a separate registration form.
 In case you have already registered and are selected as a volunteer, you will be eligible for a refund.
 Please note that we have limited spots, and that applying does **not** guarantee selection in the program.
-Please

 Important Dates: